ConfirmDialog

 const confirm = useConfirm();

-ConfirmDialog is displayed by calling the require method of the $confirm instance by passing the options to customize the Dialog. target attribute is mandatory to align the popup to its caller.
+ConfirmDialog is displayed by calling the require method of the $confirm instance by passing the options to customize the Dialog.
+The target attribute is mandatory to align the popup to its referrer.

-The position property of the confirm options is used to display a Dialog at all edges and corners of the screen.
+The position property of the confirm options specifies the location of the Dialog.

 </div>